Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 .. note::
     The Jupyter Notebook server only supports versions 2.13 and earlier of the Python API.
 Use the Opentrons App to run protocols that require functionality added in newer versions.

-To access the OT-2’s Jupyter Notebook, either:
+Access the OT-2’s Jupyter Notebook one of two ways:

-- go to the **Advanced** tab of Robot Settings and click the **Launch Jupyter Notebook** button, or
+- Go to the **Advanced** tab of Robot Settings and click the **Launch Jupyter Notebook** button.
-- if you know your robot's IP address, navigate directly to ``http://<robot-ip>:48888`` in your web browser.
+- If you know your robot's IP address, navigate directly to ``http://<robot-ip>:48888`` in your web browser.

 Once you've launched Jupyter Notebook, you can create a notebook file or edit an existing one.
 These notebook files are stored on the OT-2 itself.
 If you want to save code from a notebook to your computer, go to **File > Download As** in the notebook interface.